glc-biorad/Independent-Reader-GUI/README.md

 # Independent Reader GUI

 ## Overview
 Independent Reader GUI is a tool for utilizing the full functionality of the Independent Reader Module.
-It allows user to view all running submodule metrological data and connective status, control submodules, create/edit dPCR thermocycling protocols on 4 individual thermocycling heaters, run protocols on these heaters, image dPCR cartridges, perform full workflow runs (image, thermocycle, image, etc.), and set default settings/configurations for the instrument.
+It allows user to view all running submodule metrological data and submodule status, control submodules, create/edit dPCR thermocycling protocols on 4 individual thermocycling TEC heaters, run protocols on these heaters simultaniously or interwoven, image dPCR cartridges (before, during, and/or after dPCR), perform full workflow runs (image, thermocycle, image, etc.), set default settings/configurations for the instrument, and update/create data entries for new cartridges, elastomer, bergquists, and/or cartridge scanning parameters.
+The intent is to provide a single use application for all possible needs for all types of users (admin, FSE, scientist, lab tech, etc).

-## To-Do
+## To-Do (Future Updates and Features)
 ### Home Tab
 - At Form loading check if the LEDs are connected
 - Update the Camera IO every N seconds (streaming, capturing, idle, etc)